diogro/expressionVariance-manuscript/main.md

 These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
 Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
+These results are consistent with previous analysis of gene expression variance on a tissue-by-tissue basis [@Alemu2014-jo].
 Given this strong functional linkage between function and variance, it is not surprising that the gene variance ranking be somewhat consistent across studies, allowing us to create our ranking in the first place.

 One interesting aspect of the GO term analysis shown in figures \ref{fig:skew_entropy} and \ref{fig:go_skewness} is that there is no biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
 Either there is not relation between the gene expression variance and the biological process, or there is a strong bias towards high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection or (2) biological processes under disruptive selection.
-To sum up, we find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.
+Indeed, we find strong support for the idea that there are  genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.
+Following Alemu et al. [@Alemu2014-jo], we observe that epigenetic signatures of gene regulation, such as enhancer histone marks, make up a higher proportion of the surrounding genomic regions of genes that exhibit higher variance in expression.
+In contrast, an accumulation of strong promoter elements and overall transcriptional activation is associated with genes with lower expression variance.
+These results suggest the presence of distinct modes of regulation for genes with high vs. low variance.
+Combined, the differences in the types of genomic regulatory features surrounding the high- and low-variance genes and their distinct functional annotations, our results encourage the development of future aims to determine whether there are distinct selection patterns between distal regulatory elements and promoters that depend on the gene expression variance level.

-Given this consistency, a natural question is how do these well regulated levels of gene expression variance behave in perturbed or disease conditions.
+Given the broad consistency of gene expression variance, a natural question is how do these well regulated levels of variation behave in perturbed or disease conditions.
 Comparing two HapMap populations, Li et al. [-@Li2010-qs] showed that gene expression variance was similar in both populations, and that high variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune related genes among those with more variable expression.
 In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non randomly distributed across signaling networks.
 These authors also find a link between gene network connectivity and expression variance, consistent with the effect we find using the gene expression variance rank.